 3. Adheres to corporate policies and procedures.

-5. Establishes and maintains effective working relationships with individuals, co-workers, parents, agencies,
+5. Establishes and maintains effective working relationships with individuals, families, co-workers, agencies, and the public.

 6. Uses communication skills to participate effectively as a team member.

 7. Documents correct work hours on time sheets/MITC and task sheets and submit them in a timely manner to their Supervisor for approval.

 8. Uses equipment and supplies efficiently and informs Supervisor of shortages/needs.

 9. Safeguards and strictly maintains confidentiality in all private and personal information regarding individuals with disabilities received during and after the course of employment.